malyala/My-Online-Workspace/README.md

 #My Online Workspace
 This is my repository for all personal projects and general coding done online.
-If I want to work on a very large project, I'll make a sepeate repository.
+If I want to work on a very large project, I'll make a seperate repository.

 ##Organization
 I divide it by work done in each language.